abzdel/Hugging_Face_AWS_Tutorial/README.md

 Before getting started, ensure you have:
 - An AWS Account
 - [A trained Hugging Face model you'd like to host](https://huggingface.co/models)
+- Basic knowledge of Python and Linux
-- Basic knowledge of AWS services (specifically Lambda + SageMaker) will be helpful but not required
+- Basic knowledge of AWS services (specifically SageMaker) will be helpful but not required

 ## Step 1: Authenticate your Environment